 A new law in Maine, meanwhile, makes the Pine Tree State the first in the U.S. to require companies that create consumer packaging to pay for the costs of recycling.
 Elsewhere, the EU has implemented a new tax on virgin plastics, and the United Kingdom has a similar tax coming online next year.

 At TricorBraun, our team of design & engineering, supply chain, and quality experts can help assess your needs and design and commercialize responsible packaging for your brand.

 Creating your responsible package depends on your brand goals, your budget, and your timeline—and it incorporates a wide range of decisions along the way.
 Two key choices impacting responsibility: material selection and packaging design.

 Finally, don’t forget that consumers want to see and hear your responsible story.
-Effective on-pack messaging that showcases your commitment to being a responsible brand will resonate with consumers and motivate them to reach for your product on the shelf.
+Effective on-pack messaging that showcases your commitment to being a responsible brand that believes in environmentally friendly packaging options will resonate with consumers and motivate them to reach for your product on the shelf.
 This branding can run the gamut from eco-conscious messaging to highlighting corporate commitments to charitable giving and/or a wide range of causes.
 Color and texture matter too, such as earth-toned pallets, green hues on boxes, or natural materials with subtle imperfections.

 Responsible design in action.

 Here’s how TricorBraun helped two very different companies design effective packaging that aligns with their business and responsible brand objectives.